TBZedu/punchclock/README.md

 #### Build for production
 `npm run build`

 Note: To log in, use credentials `clientside:clientside` formatted as username:password.
 This will create a local user which will have access to the GUI.
 If I manage to implement Auth in the backend tho, the entries won't load.
 Otherwise you can use the panel like this.
+(Registration works tho ^-^)